Drimdave/Predicting-Customers-Churn/README.md

 ## Results or Findings (In-depth)

-While the notebook contained an "Exploratory Data Analysis" section, specific insights or detailed content directly following its header weren't extracted.
-However, based on subsequent visualizations and analyses, we can derive certain patterns:
 - **Churn Distribution:** The dataset predominantly features customers who did not churn, with 5,174 non-churn instances and 1,869 churn cases.
 This distribution is presented through bar and pie charts.
 - **Gender Distribution:** Gender-wise, the dataset is fairly balanced, with 3,555 male customers and 3,488 female customers.
 Again, bar and pie charts provide a clear view.
 - **Tenure Analysis:** A distribution plot indicates customer tenure, revealing the span customers have been associated with the company.